Maintaining Emotional Wellbeing

 Supervision and Self-Care in Practice

 In addition to mindfulness and self-care principles described, the Mental Health Professional Online Development website has compiled a formal Supervision and self-care in Mental Health Services learning module on how clinical practitioners can understand the challenges of working in the Mental Health setting specifically and importance of self-care.
-If you are able to access this website, it is an option for undertaking formal training in this area.
+(Note: The modules are free to complete, but require you to register as a user of the site)

 Dr Anne Poulsen (2013).
 Self-care for health professionals: Building resilience, enhancing work engagement and preventing burnout (Webcast), The University of Queensland & WLBS- Qld Pty Ltd. Retrieved from http://webcast.gigtv.com.au/Mediasite/Play/30b0d15ddb504243ac9584694844ada11d?catalog=5ab62a2f-4400-46bc-9f6f-95f5b51209911